brightscripters/brightscripters/README.md

 ### Bright Scripters

-Building solutions based on the BrightSign Digital Signage media player.
+Building solutions for the BrightSign Digital Signage media player.

 #### BrightScript and Functional Programming